 Repurchase agreements, collateralized with assets other than U.S. Government or Federal Agency securities, are reported as deposits on the FR 2900

-Repurchase agreements, collateralized with assets other than securities and with a maturity greater than one business day, are reported as borrowings
+Repurchase agreements, collateralized with assets other than U.S. Government or Federal Agency securities and with a maturity greater than one business day, are reported as borrowings

 Federal Funds Purchased